chop-dbhi/django-pdfappend/README.md

 Very simple django-app providing a rest API to retrieve multiple pdfs and append them into a single pdf.

 Pass the the urls of the pdfs in the querystring to the api.
-A single pdf will be returned
+A single pdf will be returned.
+For example, if urlencoded, a request might look like this:

 ```
 api/?pdfs%3Dhttp%3A%2F%2Fyourcontentsite.com%2Fpdf1.pdf%26pdfs%3Dhttp%3A%2F%2Fyourcontentsite%2Fpdf2.pdf